UK Statutory Interest Calculator

 The statutory interest rate on late commercial payments is 8% a year plus the Bank of England base rate.
 The 8% is fixed in law; the base rate changes when the Bank's Monetary Policy Committee meets.

-Enter the current base rate in the calculator above.
+Enter the base rate for your period in the calculator above.
 It adds the 8%, converts the total into a daily rate, applies it across the days each invoice is overdue, and adds the fixed compensation per invoice.
-The base rate moves periodically, so check the current Bank of England base rate before you calculate.

 How do I calculate interest on a late payment in the UK?